- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - Thursday: Noon–5 p.m.

 CSUN currently offers certificate and credential programs housed in three colleges.
 Each of these programs is accredited by the Commission on Teacher Credentialing.
 The Michael D. Eisner College of Education received full reaccreditation from the Commission on Teacher Credentialing in March 2019.

 There are three major categories of credentials available at CSUN: Teaching Credentials (Multiple Subject, Single Subject and Education Specialist), Specialist Credentials and Service Credentials.
 CSUN also offers Added Authorizations in a number of areas.

 The Preliminary Multiple Subject (MS) Credential authorizes the holder to teach all subjects, grades K-12, in a self-contained classroom, as generally found in elementary and middle schools.
 This credential can be earned through a number of different pathways: Traditional, Intern, Accelerated Collaborative Teacher (ACT), and Integrated Teacher Education Program (ITEP)—Freshman option or Junior option.

 Credential regulations require Multiple Subject candidates to verify their competency in their teaching field by passing the California Subject Examination for Teachers (CSET): Multiple Subjects or by meeting the requirements of an Elementary Subject Matter Program (ESM) at a university with an approved program.
 Many CSUN students who are preparing to teach elementary school major in Liberal Studies.
-A Bachelor of Arts degree in Liberal Studies is earned by students who complete the Freshman or Junior ITEP-option credential programs.
+A Bachelor of Arts degree in Liberal Studies and the ESM is earned by students who complete the Freshman or Junior ITEP-option credential programs.
 Advisement on course requirements for the Liberal Studies major is available in the Liberal Studies Program Office, which is located next to the Credential Office.

 The Preliminary Single Subject (SS) Credential authorizes the holder to teach a specific academic subject, grades K-12, in a departmentalized classroom as generally found in junior high and senior high schools.
 This credential can be earned through a number of different pathways: Traditional, Intern, Accelerated Collaborative Teacher (ACT), Four-Year Integrated (FYI) or Junior-Year Integrated (JYI).
 JYI and FYI are specific to Subject Matter Programs in English or Mathematics.